django-bridge/django-bridge/website/docs/python2react.md

 - Finally, we call ``register`` which adds the adapter to the registry.
 The second argument is the type of object that this adapter will adapt.
 Note that this `adapter` will also adapt any other class that inherits from ``TextInput`` unless a more specific adapter is registered for the sub-class

-Next we need to define a constructor to create the JavaScript objects that will represent our text inputs:
+Next we need to define the JavaScript portion of the adapter.
+For this, we need a class that represents our ``TextInputDef``:

 ```jsx
 export default class TextInputDef {